 Yet another extra option is the Pinterest Lens.
 This allows you to see comparable products if you take a photo of a product you would like.
 Pinterest Lens usage increased by 140% between February 2017 and February 2018.

-Finally, in the latest Pinterest update of November 8, 2018 it was clear that they introduced modifications in the users’ ‘timeline’.
+Finally, on November 8, 2018, it was clear that they introduced modifications in the users’ ‘timeline’.